our founder & timeline

 2002

-In order to supplement DCSSA's open-source web research division, CPRF merged DCSSA with Business Technology Career Opportunities, Inc., adding digital document conversion and precise-tolerance plot printing services.
+To supplement DCSSA’s open-source web research division, CPRF merged DCSSA with Business Technology Career Opportunities, Inc., adding digital document conversion and precise-tolerance plot printing services.

 2005